-Section 8B.12 Emergency Notification Sign (I-13 or I-13a)
+Section 8B.09 Emergency Notification Sign (I-13 or I-13a)

-An Emergency Notification (I-13 or I-13a) sign (see Figure 8B-4) should be installed at all highway-rail grade crossings to provide for emergency notification.
+An Emergency Notification sign (I-13 or I-13a) should be posted at all highway-rail grade crossings to provide for emergency notification.
 The sign should have a white message on blue background.